-We are proposing to improve the A45 Stonebridge Highway and the Tollbar End roundabout in southern Coventry.
-This Improvement is part of a package of works which also includes the M40 Junction 15 Bypass.
+We propose to improve the A45 Stonebridge Highway and the Tollbar End roundabout in southern Coventry.
+This improvement is part of a package of works which also includes the M40 junction 15 bypass.
 The main proposals are:

-- To reduce the volume of traffic using Tollbar End roundabout by providing a two-lane dual-carriageway underpass link between the A46 Coventry Eastern Bypass and the A45 Stonebridge Highway.
-We would also enlarge the roundabout and improve all the existing accesses.
+- to reduce the volume of traffic using Tollbar End roundabout by providing a 2 lane dual carriageway underpass link between the A46 Coventry eastern bypass and the A45 Stonebridge highway

-- The existing A45 Stonebridge Highway would be widened to a three-lane dual-carriageway, between the new Tollbar End junction and Stivichall junction.
-This would improve capacity and allow traffic to maneuver safely into the required lane on approach to the junctions.
+- to widen the existing A45 Stonebridge highway to a 3 lane dual carriageway between the new Tollbar End junction and Stivichall junction to improve capacity and allow traffic to manoeuvre safely into the required lane on approach to the junctions

-- Traffic lights would be erected on each entry arm to the new Tollbar End roundabout.
-The signals would be connected to those at the Siskin Drive / Rowley Road junction and timings would be controlled so that they provide maximum efficiency in allowing traffic through the area.
+- to erect traffic lights on each entry arm to the new Tollbar End roundabout with signals connected to those at the junction at Siskin Drive and Rowley Road - timings would be controlled so that they provide maximum efficiency in allowing traffic through the area

-- New sign gantries would be erected, and we would re-paint the lane markings to improve the northbound A46 approach to Stivichall junction.
-The existing road signs in this area of the Scheme would also be improved.
+- to erect new sign gantries and re-paint the lane markings to improve the northbound A46 approach to Stivichall junction - existing road signs in this area of the scheme would also be improved

 We have considered several options for new bridges at Tollbar End roundabout.
 In order to improve the combined footway and cycleway on the south side of the A45 Stonebridge Highway, a new footbridge would be constructed across the River Sowe.
 Other new structures would include:

 - new sign gantries on the existing A46, south of Stivichall junction

 - soil-nailed retaining walls at Tollbar End roundabout